codurance/site/_posts/2017-10-23-outside-in-design.md

 There is no reason to have a backend when there is no front-end.
 There is no reason to have an API when there is no one to consume it.
 There is no reason to have a class when there is no other class (or framework) to use it.
 There is no reason to have a method when there is no one calling it.

-> Code should only be written to satisfy an external need, being a user, an external system, or another piece of code.
+> Code should only be written to satisfy an external need, being from a user, an external system, or another piece of code.

 ### Inside-Out Development